 When to see a doctor

-See your doctor if you've had prolonged signs and symptoms of dry eyes, including red, irritated, tired or painful eyes.
-Your doctor can take steps to determine what's bothering your eyes or refer you to a specialist.
+See your health care provider if you've had prolonged signs and symptoms of dry eyes, including red, irritated, tired or painful eyes.
+Your provider can take steps to determine what's bothering your eyes or refer you to a specialist.

 Reasons for tear film dysfunction are many, including hormone changes, autoimmune disease, inflamed eyelid glands or allergic eye disease.
 For some people, the cause of dry eyes is decreased tear production or increased tear evaporation.